adub20018/rapGPT/README.md

    $ npm run dev
    ```

-You should now be able to access the app at [http://localhost:5173](http://localhost:5173)
+You should now be able to access the app at [http://localhost:3000](http://localhost:3000)

+This app was built upon the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
+It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).